-China’s Contemporary Amperex Technology Co., Limited (CATL), the largest electric vehicle battery maker globally by sales, announced via a filing with the Shenzhen Stock Exchange on Tuesday that it will spend up to EUR 1.8 billion (USD 2 million) in building a manufacturing and R&D site in Germany, a significant increase from its original plan to invest EUR 240 million, which it announced last year in July.
+China’s Contemporary Amperex Technology Co., Limited (CATL), the largest electric vehicle battery maker globally by sales, announced via a filing with the Shenzhen Stock Exchange on Tuesday that it will spend up to EUR 1.8 billion (USD 2 billion) in building a manufacturing and R&D site in Germany, a significant increase from its original plan to invest EUR 240 million, which it announced last year in July.

 CATL, which is headquartered in Ningde, East China’s Fujian province, said the board of directors made this decision based on evaluations on the development of its overseas business and the change of market demand, without offering further explanation.